 Welcome back to the PatientPing Success Story Series!
 This week, we're featuring Ewa Matuszewski, CEO of MedNetOne.
-MedNetOne is one of Michigan's leading accountable care organizations (ACOs), providing technological and clinical services to physician practices, providers and behavioral health professionals.
+MedNetOne is one of Michigan's leading Physician Organizations, providing technological and clinical services to physician practices, providers and behavioral health professionals.
 MedNetOne works to ensure that the proper care management strategies are implemented in order to properly coordinate patient care patients faced with chronic health conditions.

 This week on the blog, we're featuring a customer success story from Eric O’Neill, Assistant VP at HCR ManorCare.